By Israel specialist Sophie

 Archaeological dig for a day

-A sprawling archaeological site located an hour from Jerusalem, Beth Gurvin didn’t look like much when my driver pulled into the surrounding national park — just a rocky scrubland dotted with small trees.
+A sprawling archaeological site located an hour from Jerusalem, Beth Guvrin didn’t look like much when my driver pulled into the surrounding national park — just a rocky scrubland dotted with small trees.
 However, this was where I was going to fulfil a childhood dream and get to be a real archaeologist… if only for an afternoon.

 Joining about 20 or so other visitors, I learned the park’s real treasure is buried underground, a labyrinth of man-made caves that once housed a large industrial complex during the period of the Second Temple (516 BCE to 70 CE).
 Researchers have uncovered evidence of olive oil production, weaving, water cisterns and baths — proof of a vibrant and sophisticated culture.

-Each neophite archaeologist got a small pick, a shovel and two buckets (one for soil, one for items we might uncover) and a brief primer on what we might discover (mostly pottery shards).
+Each neophyte archaeologist got a small pick, a shovel and two buckets (one for soil, one for items we might uncover) and a brief primer on what we might discover (mostly pottery shards).
 Then we headed down into a shady cavern where I began digging.